The IBS seeks to provide

-The Institute is proudly connected to the globally renowned Network for Business Sustainability (NBS).
+The Institute is a proud member of the renowned global Network for Business Sustainability (NBS) which includes prestitious sustainability research centers around the world.
 We actively collaborate with the Business Sustainability platform Sustainability-Today and the Sustainability Reporting Inititiave Focused Reporting.

 Prof. Dr. Katrin Muff is Professor of Practice at the LUISS Business School and former Dean of Business School Lausanne, is a respected thought leader in the organizational transformation towards business sustainability.
 She holds a Ph.D. in Leadership from the University of Exeter and combines 15 years of academic experience with 15 years of strategic leadership experience in business around the globe.

 Prof. em.
 Dr. Thomas Dyllick has contributed greatly to the development of the business sustainability field through highly cited publications as well as through institution building.
 In recent years he developed the concept of “True Business Sustainability” together with Katrin Muff.
 He has co-created in 1992 and led until 2019 the Institute of Economy and the Environment (IWÖ-HSG) at the University of St.Gallen.
 He has co-founded in 2011 and co-directs the Executive Diploma in Advanced Sustainability with Katrin Muff.